newpatiente2e/docs/docs/20-create-azure-services.md

     :::

-1. When  the `azd up` command completes, select the **View resources** link to open the newly created resource group in the Azure portal.
+1. When  the `azd up` command completes, select the **View resources** link to open the newly created resource group in the Azure web portal.

     ![The image shows the link to the Azure resource group](../static/img/resource_group_link.png)